nipoppy/nipoppy/docs/source/user_guide/processing.md

     - An existing, out-of-date doughnut file can be updated with [`nipoppy doughnut --regenerate`](../cli_reference/doughnut.md)
 2. For each participant-session pair:
     1. The pipeline's invocation will be processed such that template strings related to the participant/session and dataset paths are replaced by the appropriate values
-    2. A [PyBIDS](https://bids-standard.github.io/pybids/) database indexing the BIDS data for this participant and session is created in a subdirectory inside {{dpath_bids_db}}
+    2. A [PyBIDS](https://bids-standard.github.io/pybids/) database indexing the BIDS data for this participant and session is created in a subdirectory inside {{dpath_pybids_db}}
     3. The pipeline is launched using {term}`Boutiques`, which will be combine the processed invocation with the pipeline's descriptor file to produce and run a command-line expression

 ## Configuring processing pipelines